Skip to main content

 Over a decade researching Neurofibromatosis Type 1 (NF1).
 And how fast this time has gone… Looking ahead, there is still so much to understand and conquer, but looking back I am honoured to have been part of all that has been accomplished.

 As a fresh bright-eyed and bushy tailed postdoc, I was attracted by the new to me research field where so much was already known, but just as many mechanisms remained undiscovered.
 There was a wealth of knowledge to gain from the NF1 giants whose shoulders we stoop upon, but still room for the new generation of researchers to add new directions.
 The support and close mentorship of Dr. Gutmann was career-changing and solidified my academic path.
-The most important, and impactful encouragement, though, always comes from the NF families themselves.
-The ability to talk to families affected by NF, answer questions, explain what we currently do and determine what the important next steps could be which would really make a palpable difference in clinical care and management are the most inspiring moments of my career.
-As a bench scientist, having the frequent opportunity to interact with NF families reminds me of the true meaning of each western blot, electrode recording or cryosection, and I believe has made each member of the Gutmann laboratory a better scientist.
+The most important and impactful encouragement, though, always comes from the NF families themselves.
+The ability to talk to families affected by NF, answer questions, explain what we currently do, and determine what the important next steps could be, which would really make a palpable difference in clinical care and management, are the most inspiring moments of my career.
+As a bench scientist, having the frequent opportunity to interact with NF families reminds me of the true meaning of each western blot, electrode recording, or cryosection, and I believe this has made each member of the Gutmann laboratory a better scientist.

 Three people stand in an office, smiling and holding jars filled with snacks.
 Two of them hold jars with humorous caricatures attached to the lids.
 A large monitor is visible in the background.